containers/buildah/docs/buildah-from.md

 **--pull**

+Pull image before creating ("always"|"missing"|"never") (default "missing").
-When the flag is enabled, attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist or the image is newer than the one in storage.
-Raise an error if the image is not in any listed registry and is not present locally.
+       'missing': default value, attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist.Raise an error if the image is not in any listed registry and is not present locally.
+       'always': Pull the image from the first registry it is found in as listed in  registries.conf.
+Raise an error if not found in the registries, even if the image is present locally.

-If the flag is disabled (with *--pull=false*), do not pull the image from the registry, use only the local version.
+       'never': do not pull the image from the registry, use only the local version.
 Raise an error if the image is not present locally.

-Defaults to *true*.
+ Defaults to *missing*.

-**--pull-always**

-Pull the image from the first registry it is found in as listed in registries.conf.
-Raise an error if not found in the registries, even if the image is present locally.

 **--quiet, -q**